MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 ## webform

 Fully renders a [multistep form](../../getting-started/multistep-forms.md), by name or ID.
 The webform tag is only available for use in content rendered inside a [web template](../web-templates.md) based page template.
 Attempting to use the tag inside a Rewrite-based Page Template won't render anything.
-You may only render a single entityform or webform tag per page. entityform or webform tags after the first won't be rendered.
+You can only render a single entityform or webform tag per page. entityform or webform tags after the first won't be rendered.

 `{% webform name: 'My Multistep Form' %}`